Decoding Khloé Kardashian's Dating History And List Of Boyfriends

 Rashad McCants (2008-2009): First public stroke of love

-Former NBA player Rashad McCants was the first high-profile boyfriend that Khloé Kardashian had and dated in the public eye right after Keeping Up With The Kardashians started premiering in 2007.
+Former NBA player Rashad McCants was Khloé Kardashian’s first high-profile boyfriend after Keeping Up With the Kardashians premiered in 2007.
 They began dating at the end of 2008 and Khloé announced their breakup in 2009 citing their hectic and mismanaged schedules as the reason for their split.

 “He’s in a different city every day for games,” Kardashian, who was in her early 20s at the time, shared on her blog.
 She also said that the breakup was mutual, but later claimed McCants had cheated on her.
 The infamous hacking into McCants’ voicemail on their E!
 Reality show Kourtney and Kim Take Miami added a spicy twist, though McCants clarified they were already history by then.